Brinyte PT18 Pro Flashlight Review

-Today I have in the Pro version of a light many people already reviewed.
-This is the Brinyte PT18 Pro, an 18650 light with a Cree XHP35 HD, designed for long weapon use.
-I have a few optional accessories, which you’ll see below.
+Today I have in the Brinyte PT18 Pro flashlight, an 18650 light with a Cree XHP35 HD, designed for long weapon use.
+I have accessories, too!

 Official Specs and Features